 New airfield lights for London Stansted

-In 2020, Stansted Airport is completing an upgrade of their entire airfield with additional LED airfield lighting supplied by TKH Airport Solutions.
-The lights will reduce power consumption by around 70%, helping drive down operating costs and cut CO2 emissions.
+In 2020, Stansted Airport has completed an upgrade of their entire airfield with additional LED airfield lighting supplied by TKH Airport Solutions.
+The lights have reduced power consumption by around 70%, helping drive down operating costs and cut CO2 emissions.

 TKH Airport Solutions first provided Stansted Airport with lights in 2019, when the runway touch-down zone and threshold lights were exchanged for LEDs.
-In 2020, Stansted is replacing 3,600 Taxiway Centreline, Stop Bar and Approach lights with more energy efficient, high-performance LED lamps.
+In 2020, Stansted has replaced 3,600 Taxiway Centreline, Stop Bar and Approach lights with more energy efficient, high-performance LED lamps.
 The lights are crucial in the safe operation of aircraft in low-visibility conditions.

 Stephen Ryan, Runway Engineering Lead, Stansted Airport, said: “After a vigorous procurement process, TKH delivered the required lights for our airfield improvement program.
 They even beat their own time scales for most of the deliveries, with completion within 12 weeks.”